In development for Windows 365 Enterprise

 To help in your readiness and planning, this page lists Windows 365 updates and features that are in development but not yet released.
 In addition to the information on this page:

-• If we anticipate that you'll need to take action before a change, we'll publish a complementary post in Office message center.
+• If we anticipate that you need to take action before a change, we publish a complementary post in Office message center.

-• When a feature enters production, the feature description will move from this page to What's new.
+• When a feature enters production, the feature description moves from this page to What's new.

 • This page and the What's new page are updated periodically.
 Check back for more updates.

-• Similar features may be announced at different times for Windows 365 Business.
+• Similar features might be announced at different times for Windows 365 Business.

 Note